-In the past months, I have been working on my upcoming book by Sense and Respond Press, titled Goals for Agile Organizations: Scaling OKR from Teams to the Enterprise.
-I have learned that having the right editors can drastically improve a book.
-Vicky, Josh, and Jeff would never let me get away with inconsistencies such as the ones presented in Measure What Matters.
-I hope that Doerr decides to publish a second edition that addresses the issues above, maybe with a different editing approach.
-The book would probably benefit from beta readers, as the OKR community would poke holes on such bad examples.
+I hope that Doerr decides to publish a second edition that addresses the issues above, maybe with a different approach.
+The book would probably benefit from beta readers, as the OKR community would poke holes in such bad examples.

 As this quote from Measure What Matters states, adopting OKR is a journey.
 Maybe writing a book about works the same way: